 Law enforcement practices and court procedures provide for due process protections in civil and criminal matters.
 Defendants and detainees are presumed innocent until proven guilty and by law must immediately be notified of the charges against them.

-Pretrial detention durations have increased in recent years, as authorities have relaxed the time limit in which cases must be concluded, and tightened bail requirements.
+Pretrial detention durations have increased in recent years, as authorities have tightened bail requirements and relaxed the time limit in which cases must be concluded.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 4 / 4

-Citizens and noncitizen residents have legal recourse to seek redress for physical harm.
-Prison conditions generally meet international standards, though some are poorly equipped to house detainees with disabilities or mental health problems.
+Rates of violent crime are relatively low, and residents have legal recourse to seek redress for violations of their physical security.
+Prison conditions generally meet international standards, though some facilities are poorly equipped to house detainees with disabilities or mental health problems.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 3 / 4

-The government enforces strong legislation protecting the rights of LGBT (lesbian, gay, bisexual, and transgender) individuals.
+Women continue to face some disparities in employment, including a 9.4 percent gender pay gap and underrepresentation in leadership positions in both the public and private sectors.
+The government enforces strong legislation protecting the rights of LGBT (lesbian, gay, bisexual, and transgender) people.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 15 / 16